 Only firms qualifying as a small business concern are eligible to participate in the SBIR/STTR program (see Eligibility Guide for more information).
 Please note that the size limit of 500 employees includes affiliates.
-The firm must be in compliance with the SBIR/STTR Policy Directive(s) and 13 CFR 121.
+The firm must be in compliance with the SBIR/STTR Policy Directive(s) and the Code of Federal Regulations (13 CFR 121).
+For STTR proposals, the applicant small business must also include a partner Research Institution (RI) in the project, see additional details below.